-DeVos, Steyer, Koch and Jobs some of prominent spenders in rural district
+Big name spenders include DeVos, Steyer, Koch, Jobs in rural district

 By PETER CAMERON